Does this test have other names?

 A urine test for glucose is easier to do than a blood test, but it's not as accurate.

 Urine tests are usually used only when blood testing for glucose is difficult or can't

 You may need this test if you have symptoms of diabetes.
 These include increased thirst,

 unexplained weight loss, increased pee, tiredness, blurred vision, or sores that don't

 heal.
 Sometimes people with prediabetes or diabetes don't have any symptoms.

 Your healthcare provider may check your glucose levels if you have risk factors for

-you do not have these risk factors, but are age 45 or older, you should also be checked
+If you don't have these risk factors, you should also be checked for diabetes beginning

-for diabetes at least every three years as long as your results are normal.
+at age 45.
+You should get checked every 3 years as long as your results are normal.